nirwan1265/SoLD/README.md

-# SoLD
+# Sorghum Lipidomics Database (SoLD)
-This GitHub repository contains all data, analysis, and resources related to the lipidomics study conducted on the Sorghum Association Panel.
+his GitHub repository contains all data, analysis, and resources related to the lipidomics study conducted on the Sorghum Association Panel.
+The study includes lipid profiles from both control conditions and low-input conditions, specifically low nitrogen (N), low phosphorus (P), and cold stress.
+The repository serves as a comprehensive resource for exploring lipidomic variations in sorghum under different environmental constraints.